AmbireTech/adex-protocol/components/smart-platform.md

 Individual events can be retrieved by proving you control an address, via a signed message, involved in a subset of events - this applies for end users, advertisers and publishers.
 This means that even users can get all events they've generated, trustlessly.
 However, a publisher cannot see the events that another publisher generated.

-## References
+------------------------------

 @TODO merkle proofs, unidirectional payment channels

-------------------------------

 @TODO balancesRoot allows to withdraw but not more than the overall channel deposit
 @TODO benefits: continuous guarantee that you can withdraw your earnings, UX, bid selection, etc.